OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_put_content.md

 [blocked-extensions]: https://support.office.com/en-us/article/Types-of-files-that-cannot-be-added-to-a-list-or-library-30be234d-e551-4c2a-8de8-f8546ffbf5b3?ui=en-US&rs=en-AU&ad=AU&fromAR=1#__toc355959797]

-### Handling Filename Conflicts

-The default behavior for this endpoint is to overwrite existing documents which have the same filename as that of the newly uploaded file.
-In order to avoid this, you can specify that the new file should be renamed in the case of a conflict by using one of the following query parameters:

-* `@microsoft.graph.conflictBehavior=rename`
-* `@name.conflictBehavior=rename`
+### Conflict Resolution Behavior

+By default, this API will replace an existing item with the same name.
+To customize the conflict resolution behavior, add a query parameter named @microsoft.graph.conflictBehavior with values fail, replace, or rename, to the request.

 ## Error responses